 Getting Into a Better Place

 The game does explain that what Chloe did with her student was wrong as well.
-It also shows that abuse by the men in her life eventually led her to take on an adolescent as a partner continuing the chain of broken consent.
+It also shows that abuse by the men in her life eventually led her to take on her student as a partner continuing the chain of broken consent.

 You are not alone.